spectrocloud/librarium/docs/docs-content/clusters/edge/trusted-boot/edgeforge/add-extra-content.md

 Extensible Firmware Interface (EFI) file.
 This means that you can no longer add such utilities to your OS as freely as before.
 If the EFI becomes too large in size, the Edge host might not be able to boot it.

-If you would like to add software that can be used after ISO installation, you can instead use the approach described in this guide to add the compiled static binaries of the software packages to the persistent partition of the installation partition instead of to the OS image itself.
+If you would like to add software that can be used after the ISO installation, you can instead use the approach described in this guide to add the compiled static binaries of the software packages to the persistent partition of the installation partition instead of to the OS image itself.
 You will be able to access the content both before cluster formation and after.
 Because the content is placed in the persistent partitions, it will be encrypted by default.